alaudet/raspi-sump/docs/install_version_1.10-in_virtualenv.md

     (raspi-sump) pi@raspberry~ $

 The following will automatically install hcsr04sensor if it is not already installed on your Pi.
+We are not using sudo here because we gave our user account permissions to install to the virtual environment.

-    sudo pip3 install --no-binary :all: raspisump
+    pip3 install --no-binary :all: raspisump

+NOTE\*\*\* You will see some depracation warnings from pip, don't worry as these will be addressed in a future release.
+Proceed with configuration....

 Once the install is complete you can deactivate the virtual environment as follows.